Every child is an artist. The problem is how to remain an artist once we grow up.

 Skills – Teachers may justly ask, “What is creativity and how do you teach it?
 How do you assess it?
 How do you compare different forms of creativity?”
 Teachers aren’t taught the skills of creativity, it is just assumed that they know them.

 Time – Being creative takes time.
 It doesn’t fit nicely into standard hour-long school lessons.
 We have a curriculum that is mandated and there are already so many interruptions and out of class time spent on non-core business.
 That said, it is a good excuse to hide behind.
-In early and middle years of education there is plenty of opportunity to take kids off the timetable and do amazing things with them.
+In early and middle years of education, there are plenty of opportunities to take kids off the timetable and do amazing things with them.

 Kids are used to strict boundaries and scaffolding.
 If you give them the freedom and time to be creative sometimes they don’t cope.
 It’s a bit like opening the door to a birdcage and the bird stays still.
 Some kids embrace the opportunity and blossom.
 Some freeze.
 Being creative takes confidence and bravery.
 It also requires that students are not limited by a fear of failure.